Getting Started with Affiliate Marketing

 - App installs

-It's vital that you choose one vertical and master it.
+It's absolutely vital that you choose one single vertical and master it.
+Do research, pull up a spy tool, and analyze what other affiliates are doing to make it work.

 4. Affiliate Network Account

 Some affiliate networks will choose to focus on a particular vertical.
-So depending on what you select from above will help you find the affiliate network you're going to want to work with.
+So depending on what industry or vertical you select from above will help you find the affiliate network you're going to want to work with.

 Not all affiliate networks are created equal.
 The more reputable (good reviews and history) the affiliate network is the better.

 A reputable affiliate network is important.
-The last thing you want is to generate several thousand dollars in commissions and have them refuse to pay you because the advertiser (the offer owner) didn't pay them.
+The last thing you want is to generate several thousand dollars in commissions and have them refuse to pay you because the advertiser (the owner of the offer) didn't pay them.

 A reputable affiliate network will pay you even if they don't get paid by the advertiser.
 This is why you work through affiliate networks and allow them to take 20% margins on the conversions you generate.